matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

   // There is currently no way to get the exact gasLimit required for an L1->L2 tx.
   // You can read more on that in the tip below const gasLimit = BigNumber.from(100000);
   // Getting the cost of the execution in Wei. const baseCost = await zkSyncContract.l2TransactionBaseCost(gasPrice, gasLimit, ethers.utils.hexlify(data).length);

+  const tx = await govcontract.callZkSync(zkSyncAddress, COUNTER_ADDRESS, data, gasLimit, {
+    // Passing the necessary ETH `value` to cover the fee for the operation
+    value: baseCost,
+    gasPrice,
+  });

+  // Waiting until the L1 tx is complete. await tx.wait();

   // Getting the TransactionResponse object for the L2 transaction corresponding to the execution call const l2Response = await l2Provider.getL2TransactionFromPriorityOp(tx);